thruthesky/flutterpress/README.md

     * And wait for the app download resources, video, audios, photos. ( It will take some minutes but it's only one time process.
 No need to wait on second run.)
   * `Reset test` on English test screen.
   * Run `export VM_SERVICE_URL="http://127.0.0.1:8181/"; dart test_driver/app_test.dart` to test.
 You can run this after updating the source code.

+## Social login

+* For Firebase, we use 'sonub' project.
+* For Facebook, we use 'sonub' project